Tech Insights – October 2020

 New Google Play rules

-With the app industry hitting all time record highs back in 2019 and this year due to the pandemic, it is no wonder why Google Play is taking the initiative to revise some of their rules of their store.
+With the app industry hitting record highs in 2019 and this year due to the pandemic, it is no wonder why Google Play is taking the initiative to revise some store rules.

-On average, people spend just under four hours of their time per day using Apps on their devices, which has surpassed time spent watching TV.
-But apps are not just a way to play simple games or view somebody status on a social media platform.
+On average, people spend just under four hours per day using Apps on their devices, surpassing the time spent watching T.V.
+But apps are not just a way to play simple games or view somebody’s status on social media.

 The app industry is a huge business and, according to TechCrunch, In 2019, mobile-first companies had a combined $544 billion valuation, 6.5x higher than those without a mobile focus”.
-A few weeks ago, Apple revised their App Store rules to allow game streaming apps and clarify rules surrounding in-app purchases and now, Google has taken its turn to update their rules.
+A few weeks ago, Apple revised its App Store rules to allow game-streaming apps and clarify rules surrounding in-app purchases, and now, Google has taken its turn to update its rules.

 New Google Play rules

-Google announced last week that it’s “updating its Google Play billing policies to better clarify which types of transactions will be subject to Google’s commissions on in-app purchases”.
-The detailed language itself doesn’t really change the earlier policy or its intention but it will impact a percentage of developers who do not use Google Play’s system for billing their users.
+Google announced last week that it’s “updating its Google Play billing policies to clarify better which types of transactions will be subject to Google’s commissions on in-app purchases.”
+The explicit language doesn’t change the earlier policy or its intention.
+Still, it will impact some developers who do not use Google Play’s system for billing their users.
 Google has also announced that they will be making changes in Android 12 that will give users more ease when installing or using third-party app stores that serve as an alternative to Google Play.

-Great news for users of Apple that are involved in the marketing as well as the digital marketing world: During late September, Apple released a new app marketing tool for its customers.
-Apple has introduced these new tools that will help developers generate “short links or embeddable codes that link to their App Store product page and display your app icon, a QR code, or an App Store badge.
+Great news for Apple users involved in the marketing and digital marketing world: In late September, Apple released a new app marketing tool for its customers.
+Apple has introduced these new tools to help developers generate “short links or embeddable codes that link to their App Store product page and display your app icon, a Q.R. code, or an App Store badge.
 Download localized App Store badges, your app icon, and more”.

-According to Apple, this will allow for consumers and developers to take advantage of these new resources that will help in the promotion of apps on a global-level.
+According to Apple, this will allow consumers and developers to take advantage of these new resources that will help in the promotion of apps on a global level.

-Airkit, a low-code platform, which is designed to help improve customer engagement announced last week that they have come out of stealth and have raised $28 million since their creation back in 2017.
-Some of the investors that helped to raise the funds include Accel, Emergence Capital, and Salesforce Ventures.
+Airkit, a low-code platform designed to help improve customer engagement, announced last week that they have come out of stealth and have raised $28 million since their creation in 2017.
+Some investors who helped raise funds include Accel, Emergence Capital, and Salesforce Ventures.

 Airkit, a low-code platform

-Co-founders of Airkit Stephen Ehikian and Adam Evans took notice of the industry over the last few years and how the relationships that were shared between customers and companies were changing at a rapid pace.
-According to Forbes, the co founders of Airkit have noticed change with customers in the industry making choices that are based on products that offer both a “hyper personalized end-to-end digital experience” along with the fact that the products are “fast and convenient”.
+Co-founders of Airkit Stephen Ehikian and Adam Evans took notice of the industry over the last few years and how the relationships shared between customers and companies were changing rapidly.
+According to Forbes, the co-founders of Airkit have noticed a change with customers in the industry making choices based on products that offer both a “hyper-personalized end-to-end digital experience” and the fact that the products are “fast and convenient.”

-The goal of Airkit, as described by the founders, is to help these companies that are currently struggling with the customer service and customer experience side of it all that will help give more companies a competitive edge against competitors.
+The goal of Airkit, as described by the founders, is to help these companies currently struggling with the customer service and customer experience side of it all, which will help give more companies a competitive edge against competitors.

-It has also been explained that Airkit is in the works of developing pre-built components that include templates for common customer needs, flows of work and offers a ‘theme-builder’.
+It has also been explained that Airkit is developing pre-built components that include templates for everyday customer needs and workflows and offers a ‘theme-builder.’

 To learn more about low-code development platforms, see our blog post.

-New backpack from Samsonite uses technology from Google to connect to your phone
+The new backpack from Samsonite uses technology from Google to connect to your phone.

-Samsonite has released a new way for people to connect and interact with their phone without actually looking at their device.
-They have just released the new Konnect-i backpack that uses Google’s Jacquard technology to connect to users smartphones.
-The Jacquard itself is a smart module that is physically placed into one of the backpack’s straps.
-The backpack itself then supports various gestures, such as a simple swipe up or down as well as double tappings to assign the performance of certain tasks to your smartphone.
+Samsonite has released a new way for people to connect and interact with their phones without looking at their devices.
+They have just released the new Konnect-i backpack that uses Google’s Jacquard technology to connect to users’ smartphones.
+The Jacquard is an intelligent module physically placed into one of the backpack’s straps.
+The backpack supports various gestures, such as a simple swipe up or down, as well as double tappings to assign the performance of specific tasks to your smartphone.

-Some of the tasks include starting or topping music or even asking for instructions with navigating directions.
-The module also lights up as well as vibrates for any incoming calls or text messages.
-All of these features are setup via an app on your smartphone, which is conveniently available for both iPhone and Android users.
+Some tasks include starting or topping music or even asking for instructions with navigating directions.
+The module also lights up and vibrates for incoming calls or text messages.
+These features are set up via an app on your smartphone, conveniently available for iPhone and Android users.

-Right now, the backpack is only being made in the color black and has two formats: a standard variant running at $219.99 for consumers as well as a slim version, which comes to $199.99.
+Right now, the backpack is only made in black and has two formats: a standard variant running at $219.99 for consumers, and a slim version, which comes to $199.99.

-To learn more about click here for smart wearable solutions and wearable app development.
+To learn more about click here for intelligent wearable solutions and wearable app development.

-Androids new feature helps give aid to those in the deaf and hard of hearing communities with alerts from ‘critical sounds’
+Androids’ new feature helps those in the deaf and hard of hearing communities with alerts from ‘critical sounds.’

-Google has recently launched its new feature for Android that is designed to help people with hearing loss by alerting them in regards to “critical household sounds” such as appliance beeps, running water or dogs barking.
-The feature is mainly focused on helping those who are deaf or hard of hearing but can also be useful to individuals wearing headphones or earplugs.
-According to cnet, the notifications will send out “a push notification”, generate a flash from the camera light of your device or make the device vibrate to catch your attention.
+Google has recently launched its new feature for Android that is designed to help people with hearing loss by alerting them to “critical household sounds” such as appliance beeps, running water, or dogs barking.
+The feature is mainly focused on helping those who are deaf or hard of hearing but can also be helpful to individuals wearing headphones or earplugs.
+According to Cnet, the notifications will send “a push notification,” generating a flash from your camera light or making the device vibrate to catch your attention.

 Androids new feature

-These Sound Notifications are also compatible with other Google devices, such as Wear OS smartwatches,which send alerts straight to your wrist through vibrations when your device picks up an important notification.
-This allows individuals to receive alerts even when they are sleeping, which is a helpful tool that is needed by the deaf and hard of hearing community.
+These Sound Notifications are also compatible with other Google devices, such as Wear O.S. smartwatches, which send alerts straight to your wrist through vibrations when your device picks up an important notification.
+This allows individuals to receive alerts even when they are sleeping, a helpful tool needed by the deaf and hard-of-hearing community.

-According to cnet, The feature was created “with machine learning” and has the ability to work fully even while offline and uses your smartphone's microphone “to pick up on 10 different noises” that include (but are not limited to) sounds such as a smoke or fire alarm going off, water that is running or overflowing, the sounds of a baby or toddler or even a simple “knock [at] the door”.
+According to cnet, The feature was created “with machine learning” and can work fully even while offline and uses your smartphone’s microphone “to pick up on ten different noises” that include (but are not limited to) sounds such as a smoke or fire alarm going off, water that is running or overflowing, the sounds of a baby or toddler or even a simple “knock [at] the door.”

-Consumers spent a record $28 billion in apps in Q3
+Consumers spent a record $28 billion on apps in Q3.

-Due to the nature of 2020 and the amount of individuals staying at home relying on their technology, mobile usage remains at a record high.
-This is as result of the COVID-19 pandemic, which has led to social distancing as well as lockdown policies that vary from place to place, depending on where individuals reside.
-As a result, there has been record spending in apps for various technologies during Q3 as well as a surge in the amount of time consumers are spending in apps.
+Due to the nature of 2020 and the number of individuals staying at home relying on their technology, mobile usage remains at a record high.
+This is due to the COVID-19 pandemic, which has led to social distancing and lockdown policies that vary from place to place, depending on where individuals reside.
+As a result, there has been record spending on apps for various technologies during Q3 and a surge in the amount of time consumers spend on apps.

-According to TechCrunch, 33 billion new apps were downloaded on a global scale by consumers in quarter three with a whopping “$28 billion in apps”, which was reported to be up a total of “20% year-over-year”.
-As far as time spending, consumers have spent more than “180 billion collective hours each month of July, August and September 2020” from app usage, which is an increase of 25% that has been seen year over year.
+According to TechCrunch, 33 billion new apps were downloaded on a global scale by consumers in quarter three, with a whopping “$28 billion in apps”, which was reported to be up a total of “20% year-over-year”.
+As far as time spending, consumers have spent more than “180 billion collective hours each month of July, August, and September 2020” from app usage, an increase of 25% that has been seen year over year.

 Interested in learning more about how you can make money from mobile apps?
 Click to read more about it.